7empestx/AWSBedrock-CodeReview/README.md

 - Example content follows.
 --->

-The **AWSBedrock-CodeReview** action This GitHub action performs an automated code review on changes made in a pull request or a push to the main branch.
+The **AWSBedrock-CodeReview** action performs an automated code review on changes made in a pull request or a push to the main branch.
 It leverages AWS's Bedrock Runtime and Anthropic's claude-v2 model to analyze the differences and provide feedback.

 ## Basic example